jnozzi/cocoadev.com/markdown/NSCellSubclassProblem.md

 The fruit of my labors: http://yetanothersite.com/joel/cell.png

 ----
 It's good that it works, but this copy method is somewhat incomplete.
-You don't call your superclass's copy method, but General/NSCell does implement General/NSCopying, so you're failing to copy any attributes that General/NSCell has.
+You don't call your superclass's copy method, but NSCell does implement NSCopying, so you're failing to copy any attributes that NSCell has.
 This may not matter in this case, but you never know when this sort of thing may bite you.
 Unfortunately, integrating a superclass's copy method isn't always simple.
-There are links to Apple documentation on the General/NSCopying page which discuss the various approaches on how to do this.
+There are links to Apple documentation on the NSCopying page which discuss the various approaches on how to do this.
 ----

 Yes, the above will not work.
 You've avoided the crashes, which is great, but you're still going to see inexplicable behavior due to not copying the cell correctly.